Kaihkashan1/kaihkashan-portfolio/src/data/writing/documentation-frameworks.md

 ---
 title: Documentation frameworks
-description:  Over the course of my career, I've used Diátaxis, DITA, and Docs as Code to structure and write documentation.
+description:  While documenting new products or updating existing ones, I've used Diátaxis, DITA, and Docs as Code to structure and write documentation.
 date: 2025-03-09
 position: 1
 ---

-Over the course of my career, I've had to work on documenting new products from scratch as well as making updates to existing documentation.
-While doing this, I've adopted the following documentation frameworks:
+While documenting new products or updating existing ones, I've adopted the following documentation frameworks:
 - Diátaxis
 - Docs as Code
 - DITA